How Modern Social Media Fuels Anxiety Disorders in the 21st Century

 The causes for these problems vary from generation to generation.
 During the Cold War, one of the overarching issues was the threat of a nuclear war with the USSR (which many people thought of as simply Russia, although that moniker wasn’t entirely accurate).
 School children had drills, reminiscent of fire drills, on where to go and what to do in the event of a warning being issued by the government.

-For millennials, the worries come from different sources but are no less real.
-One of the dilemmas is the mixed-blessing we call social media.
-All the posts, tweets, hashtags, likes and follows, interconnect us like never before in human history.
 On the plus side, we can stay in touch with family and friends, virtually instantaneously, anywhere in the world.
 On the dark side, the constant presence of all those feeds can leave some people without a place of refuge.
 No longer can a child come in from outside and leave the bullies behind.
-Now, the bullies can spew the vitriol online, and dozens, even hundreds of others can pile on by simply hitting “like” to show they too agree with whatever is being said.

 Cultural References

 Each era has its own jokes and slang, many times revolving around the entertainment of the period.
-“Groovy” became “rad” which became “awesomesauce.”
+“Groovy” became “rad,” which became “awesomesauce.”
 People who grew up in the 1980s know the correct answer to “who you gonna call?” is “Ghostbusters!”
-However, they may not know what a Pokemon is, or that you “gotta catch ‘em all.”
-A parent today might reminisce about being at Woodstock while giving their child a questioning look when they’re going on about Tay Tay (Taylor Swift).

 It’s the Mores

-While the sound similar, this isn’t about Dean Martin classic “That’s Amore.”
+While the sounds similar, this isn’t about Dean Martin’s classic “That’s Amore.”
 Mores is a word that means culturally acceptable actions.
 Sometimes they change due to the actions of a person of note in the world.
 Before FDR became president, it was unheard of in “polite society” to crush the crackers in your hand into your soup.
-Nobody had the nerve to call him on it.
-Similarly, in the Victorian era, a woman would cause a scandal if her ankle was exposed in public.
-Today, we have become blase about extremely high hemlines.

 Earth may continue in the same path around the sun year after year, century after century, never varying.
 Down here on the surface is a completely different story.
-How we dress, the words we use and the music we listen to constantly change.
+How we dress, the words we use, and the music we listen to constantly change.
 Sometimes for the better, sometimes for the worse.
 But, it sure does make life interesting!